 At the scene of the car accident

-Next, call police and make a report.
-Do not leave the scene before they arrive.
+Next, report the car accident to the police.
+Do not leave the scene before officers arrive.
 Be honest in your account of events.
 If an officer determines you made a violation, you may be issued a ticket.
 Afterward, report the incident to your car insurance company.

 How is fault determined?